grafana/grafana/docs/sources/dashboards/build-dashboards/import-dashboards/index.md

 {{< figure src="/media/docs/grafana/dashboards/screenshot-gcom-dashboards.png" alt="Preconfigured dashboards on grafana.com">}}

 You can also add to this library by exporting one of your own dashboards.
-For more information, refer to [Share dashboards and panels](https://grafana.com/docs/grafana/GRAFANA_VERSION/dashboards/share-dashboards-panels/).
+For more information, refer to [Share dashboards and panels][].

+## More examples

+Your Grafana Cloud stack comes with several default dashboards in the **Grafana Cloud** folder in **Dashboards**.
+If you're running your own installation of Grafana, you can find more example dashboards in the `public/dashboards/` directory.

 {{% docs/reference %}}
 [HTTP API]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/developers/http_api"
 [HTTP API]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/developer-resources/api-reference/http-api"

+[Share dashboards and panels]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/share-dashboards-panels"
+[Share dashboards and panels]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/visualizations/dashboards/share-dashboards-panels"
 {{% /docs/reference %}}

-## More examples

-Your Grafana Cloud stack comes with several default dashboards in the **Grafana Cloud** folder in **Dashboards**.
-If you're running your own installation of Grafana, you can find more example dashboards in the `public/dashboards/` directory.